 Types of Hard to Fit Contact Lenses

-There are several types of hard to fit contact lenses our optometrist can fit you with.
+There are several types of hard to fit contact lenses our eye care professional can fit you with.
 These contacts are gas permeable contacts lenses, scleral contact lenses, toric contact lenses, bifocal lenses, and monovision lenses.

 Gas Permeable Contacts Lenses